chefgs/create_selfhosted_runners/README.md

-# Setup GitHub Runner for Setting up Self-hosted Runner Instance
+# Setup GitHub Runner on a Self-hosted Runner Instance

 ## Objective
 This shell script is used to set up a GitHub Actions runner on a Linux machine.
 A GitHub Actions runner is a server that GitHub uses to run your CI/CD jobs.
 This script automates the process of downloading, installing, and configuring the runner.